peterhinch/micropython-mqtt/README_mqtt_as.md

  arrives; this can occur on a WiFi network if an outage occurs at this point in the sequence.

- This blocking behaviour implies limited compatibilty with asynchronous applications since pending coroutines will not be scheduled for the duration.
+ This blocking behaviour implies limited compatibility with asynchronous applications since pending coroutines will not be scheduled for the duration.

  2. It is unable reliably to resume operation after a temporary WiFi outage.